 - Plug the AC adapter into an electrical outlet.

-- The indicator light illuminates when charging starts.
+- The indicator light (LED) illuminates when charging starts.
 The light turns green when the battery is fully charged.
-Fully charging a battery may take up to three hours.

 - After charging, disconnect the phone from the charger.